quicwg/base-drafts/draft-ietf-quic-transport.md

 rate in response, as described in {{QUIC-RECOVERY}}.

-Note that supporting ECN requires being able to set and read the ECN codepoints from the IP headers of packets carrying QUIC.
-On platforms where this is not possible, QUIC cannot support ECN.
+Note that supporting ECN requires being able to set and read the ECN codepoints in the IP headers of datagrams carrying QUIC packets.
+On platforms where possible, QUIC cannot support ECN.

 To use ECN, QUIC endpoints first determine whether a path supports ECN marking